 The 2020 RAD-AID Conference on Global Health Radiology for Low-Resource Regions is in its 12th year!
 Registration is now open.

-This is an important annual event for the RAD-AID community in bringing together our leadership, volunteers, partners, and supporters.
+This is an important annual event on Nov 7-8 for the RAD-AID community in bringing together our leadership, volunteers, partners, and supporters.

 Usually, RAD-AID Conference is hosted by the World Health Organization at the Pan American Health Organization Building in Washington DC.
 To strengthen our community and continue radiology capacity-building during this unprecedented time of pandemic and COVID-19 travel restrictions, RAD-AID 2020 will be a virtual online event for presentations, networking, and team-building.